livnascimento/livnascimento/README.md

 # Hi, I'm Lívia 🤓

-I'm a software developer focused on building multiplatform applications.
-Most of my experience is with Java and the Spring ecosystem.
-I'm a
+I'm a software developer full-stack.

 If you are curious about how and what I code, feel free to checkout my pinned projects below or take a look at my [![resume](https://img.shields.io/badge/resume-7952B3)](./resume_liviarnascimento.pdf).
 Although I consider myself a technology agnostic – if necessary, I'll find a way to code even in Assembly –, my long-term career goal is to become a Java development specialist.